aybehrouz/argennon/gfm/avm.md

         IF CC.cell[i] >= value THEN
             ATOMIC_DECREMENT(CC.cell[i], value)
         ELSE
+            remaining = value - CC.cell[i]
             ATOMIC_SET(CC.cell[i], 0)
-            DECREMENT(CC, value - CC.cell[i], seed, attempt + 1)
+            DECREMENT(CC, remaining, seed, attempt + 1)

+It should be noted that in a blockchain application we don’t have concurrent threads and therefore we don’t need atomic functions.
+For usage in a smart contract, the atomic functions of this pseudocode can be implemented like normal functions.

 Concurrent counter data structure is a part of the AVM standard library, and any smart contract can use this data structure for storing the balance of highly active accounts.

 ### Memory Chunks

-In order to further increase the concurrency level of Algorand, we can divide the AVM memory into *chunks*.
+In order to further increase the concurrency level of Argennon, we can divide the AVM memory into *chunks*.
 Each memory chunk can be persisted using a different ZK-EDB, hence having a different commitment.
 Then, the consensus on new values of different commitments can be done by different voting committees.